Tpotsk/Aulas-WEB-DEV/README.md

 # Aulas-WEB-DEV

-- Files that were created in WEB Development Classes.
+- Files from WEB Development Classes.
 - Lab01 (Example of simple Web Page)
 - Lab02 (Web Page with CSS)
 - Lab04 (Rebuilding HTML of the web page from Images and CSS)